Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

-The scripts here process a Wikipedia dump, extracting and structuring pages, mention/entity statistics and in- /out-link information.
+These scripts process a Wikipedia dump, extracting and structuring pages, mention/entity statistics and in- /out-link information and provides an alignment between Wikipedia pages and Wikidata IDs.

 ### 1. Pre-process a Wikipedia Dump